 The best way to prevent an allergic reaction is to identify the substances that trigger your allergy and try to avoid them.
 Read more about ways to prevent an allergic reaction.

 Allergy New Zealand provides information, education and support for people with allergy, parents of children with allergy, teachers or healthcare professionals.

 The following links provide further information about allergies.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 Allergy FAQs Allergy NZ

-Allergies factsheet in multiple languages Health info translations
+Allergies factsheet in multiple languages Health Information Translations

-- Personal action plans for allergies.
-Produced by the Australasian Society of Clinical Immunology and Allergy (ASCIA)
+- Personal action plans for allergies Australasian Society of Clinical Immunology and Allergy (ASCIA)